The Forerunner

 Before Pilate

 15 Very early in the morning, after holding a consultation,1 the chief priests—along with the elders, the scribes, and the entire council—immediately bound Jesus, led him away, and handed him over to Pilate.
 2 So Pilate questioned him: “Are you the King of the Jews?”
 In reply Jesus said to him, “You are saying it.”2 3 Then the chief priests began to accuse him of many things.
 4 So Pilate questioned him again: “Have you no answer?
 Look at how many charges they’re bringing against you!”
-5 But Jesus gave no further reply, with the result that Pilate stood amazed.
+5 But Jesus gave no further reply, so that Pilate stood amazed.

 What Shall I Do With Your King?